Erotemic/vimtk/README.rst

     " Highlight search regexes
     set incsearch
     set hlsearch

+    " Disable swap files, which prevents annoying messages when you open the same file twice
+    set noswapfile

+    " Use a colorscheme (murphy is builtin, but I like badwolf) colorscheme badwolf
+    "colorscheme murphy

     " Map your leader key to comma (much easier to hit) let mapleader = ","